search menu icon-carat-right cmu-wordmark

 Abstract

-In this presentation, Greg Shannon discusses the goals of the IEEE Cybersecurity Initiative (CybSI) to accelerate innovative research, development, and the use of efficient cyber security and privacy technologies that protect commerce, innovation and expression.
+In this presentation, Greg Shannon discusses the goals of the IEEE Cybersecurity Initiative (CybSI) to accelerate innovative research, development, and the use of efficient cybersecurity and privacy technologies that protect commerce, innovation, and expression.

-The first project, started last year, is the IEEE Center for Secure Design, and has published a document on avoiding common design flaws, which complements the usual approach of finding bugs that are vulnerabilities.
+The first project, started last year, is the IEEE Center for Secure Design, which has published a document on avoiding common design flaws, which complements the usual approach of finding bugs that are vulnerabilities.

-This year’s new project, currently called try-cybsi, uses cloud-based, browser-accessible, virtualized containers (see try41 on github) to archive, curate and present cyber security & privacy technical artifacts (code, data, results, exploits, etc.) and high-fidelity technical experiences of those artifacts (examples, demos, experiments, measurements, evaluations).
+This year’s new project, currently called try-cybsi, uses cloud-based, browser-accessible, virtualized containers (see try41 on GitHub) to archive, curate and present cyber security & privacy technical artifacts (code, data, results, exploits, etc.) and high-fidelity technical experiences of those artifacts (examples, demos, experiments, measurements, evaluations).
 We’re collaborating with CMU and others, and are looking for volunteers to create content in compatible Docker/OpenStack containers.